chipsalliance/firrtl-spec/abi.md

 ###  Public Modules

-Any module considered a "public" module shall be implemented in verilog in a consistent way.
-Any public module shall exist as a verilog module of the same name.
+Any module considered a "public" module shall be implemented in Verilog in a consistent way.
+Any public module shall exist as a Verilog module of the same name.

 Each public modules with definitions (e.g. not external modules) shall be placed